 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Many drugs can interact with fosaprepitant.
+Many drugs can affect Emend for Injection.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with fosaprepitant, especially:
+Tell your doctor about all your current medicines and any medicine you start or stop using.

-More Emend for Injection resources
+More about Emend for Injection (fosaprepitant)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 3.01.
-Revision Date: 2013-06-10, 9:41:44 AM.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 10.01.